TrashTag-ClimateChange/TrashTag/README.md

 ## Challenges we ran into

-Regrettably though, for the sake of time + complexity constraints,  classifying the entire image is faster. the model is good to classify  the garbage type, but still need to improve to have better proportions of each garbage type of the true classification.However, percentage classification is more computationally expensive.That was one challenge.
+Regrettably though, for the sake of time + complexity constraints,  classifying the entire image is faster, the model is good to classify the garbage type, but still need to improve to have better proportions of each garbage type of the true classification.However, percentage classification is more computationally expensive.That was one challenge.

 The other major challenge was collecting datasets of different garbage types.

 ## Accomplishments that we're proud of

 So, we really do feel proud that we were able to pull it off.
-Getting familiar with AWS Services(AWS Cloud services, Amazon EC2 instances, Habana Gaudi), frequently deploying and testing to get the hang of it, collecting information, and altogether making things work as a team.
+Getting familiar with great AWS Services(AWS Cloud services, Amazon EC2 instances, Habana Gaudi), frequently deploying and testing to get the hang of it, collecting information, and altogether making things work as a team.
 We're really proud of that.

 ## What we learned
 It is apt to say that the process, alone, of building a project, whatever it is, holds new knowledge and skills to achieve.
 We did a lot of that: unlocking new knowledge and skills.
 This includes: